8 Best Renters Insurance Companies in Washington of 2023

 Amica Mutual: Best for Discounts

 Amica is a prestige insurance company.
-It has won numerous awards for customer satisfaction by JD Power and offers the most reliable renters insurance policy in Washington.
+It has won numerous awards for customer satisfaction from JD Power and offers Washington's most reliable renters insurance policy.

 The cost of a basic renters insurance policy with Amica is a low $11.
 That’s pretty cheap.